cds-git/nvim/README.md

-# Fullstack setup focusing on .NET
+# Neovim

+Beautiful neovim setup specialized for fullstack development with .NET and Angular

 ## TODO: